How to deal with annoying housemates

 You think you heard a thud from their room one night, but you can't be sure...

-Just be thankful that he/she actually does exist!
+Just be thankful that they actually do exist!
 In a busy student house, a ghostly flatmate can be a blessing in disguise.
 They pay their share of the rent yet never wake you up with loud music.

 On a serious note, take a moment to consider why they're not being more sociable.
 Are you and the rest of your flat being the best housemates that you can be, or are you committing some of the co-habitation crimes that we've listed here?

 Or are they struggling with their mental health?
-If you think they might be shutting themselves away because things are getting on top of them, reach out, have a chat and point them in the direction of our guide to looking after your mental health at uni.
+If you think they might be shutting themselves away because things are getting on top of them, reach out and have a chat.
+A problem shared is a problem halved.Making your room your own personal haven to escape to will make dealing with annoying housemates that bit easier.

 The Music Lover

-We all love a banger (heck, you can even get paid for reviewing music).
-But when it's 4am and you have a lecture in five hours, it's understandable that you're not so keen on having it blaring through the walls.
+We all love a banger, but when it's 4am and you have a lecture in five hours, it's understandable that you're not so keen on having it blaring through the walls.

-Who knew that delivery of a new pair of speakers could feel so much like death?
+Who knew that the delivery of a new pair of speakers could feel so much like death?

 The thing with The Music Lover is that they pretty much always want to listen to their tunes at maximum volume.
 However, chances are that they don't even realise how much it infuriates you, or that your schedule is so vastly different to theirs.